bmbkr/trustedinjector/README.md

 This is a LoadLibrary injector for Counter-Strike: Global Offensive.

 ## Information
 It automatically bypasses trusted mode by removing hooks on various Win32 functions.

+> I made this because KittenPopo's CSGhost doesn't support command line parameters, such a simple thing to implement but oh well...

 ## Usage
 To inject a DLL, bypassing trusted mode automatically.